-BBC brings a world–leading reputation for quality broadcasting across TV, Radio and Online.
+The BBC brings a world–leading reputation for quality broadcasting across TV, radio and online.
 A broadcaster since 1922 its technology and production innovations have shaped broadcasting around the globe.
 The BBC is committed to making the most of the new broadcast and broadband convergence to bring the quality experiences across all its platforms and genres for all of its audiences.

 Lead: Helene Waters (Project Coordinator), BBC R&D, Dock House, MediaCityUK, Salford, M50 2LH, UK

 BT uses the power of communications to make abetter world.
 BT is one of the world’s leading communications services companies, serving the needs of customers in the UK and in more than 170 countries worldwide.
 Its main activities are the provision of fixed-line services, broadband, mobile and TV products and services as well as networked IT services.
 In the UK, BT is leading communications services provider, selling products and services to consumers, small and medium sized enterprises and the public sector.

 BT is one of the largest investors in R&D in the UK and the second largest investor in R&D in the telecoms sector in the world.

 With one of the fastest rollout in the world, BT’s fibre network now passes around three quarters of UK premises; in January 2015, BT announced an ambition to transform the UK broadband landscape from superfast to ultrafast via a widespread deployment of “G.fast” which will enable speeds of up to 1Gbps.